microsoft/industry/fsi/docs/serviceEnablementFramework.md

     * Responsible for end-to-end networking to and from Azure, managed the address space, peering, and connectivity to other cloud providers.
 ## DevOps and AppOps

 In comparison to the Platform DevOps team - which will be one team responsible for the overall Azure platform (holistic), there will be multiple DevOps teams depending on the size of the organization.
 Recommendation is to have a dedicated team for each application, as in "you build it - you run it", where they have full autonomy and ownership of their deployment pipelines and landing zones.
-Further, the *AppOps* team can be 1:1 per application, or 1:many, where the applications are either 1st party or 3rd party.
+Further, the *AppOps* team can be 1:1 per application, or 1:many, where the applications are either first-party - or third-party.
 The key responsibiliies for these teams inside the landing zones are:
 * Production systems resiliency, reliablity, and availability within SLA targets
 * Development or enhancement of application DevOps pipelines